anulucky98/keylane-assignment/README.md

 docker build -t keylane-assignment:v0.0.1

 RUN THE IMAGE USING ARGS
-docker run -it keylane-assignment:v0.0.1 2 2 3
+docker run keylane-assignment:v0.0.1 2 2 3

 RUN THE IMAGE IN AN INTERACTIVE MODE docker run -it keylane-assignment:v0.0.1